Many neighborly polytopes and oriented matroids: Introduction

 \section{Introduction}

-We say that a polytope is \emph{$k$-neighborly} if every subset of vertices of size at most~$k$ is the set of vertices of one of its faces.
+A polytope is said to be \emph{$k$-neighborly} if every subset of vertices of size at most~$k$ is the set of vertices of one of its faces.
 It is easy to see that if a $d$-polytope is $k$-neighborly for any $k>\ffloor{d}{2}$, then it must be the $d$-dimensional simplex $\Delta_d$.
-This is why we call a $d$-polytope \emph{neighborly} if it is $\ffloor{d}{2}$-neighborly.
+This is why a $d$-polytope is called \emph{neighborly} if it is $\ffloor{d}{2}$-neighborly.
+Analogously, an (acyclic) oriented matroid of rank $r$ is called \emph{neighborly} if every $\ffloor{r-1}{2}$ elements form a face (see~\cite[Chapter~9]{OrientedMatroids1993}).

-Neighborly polytopes are one of the most interesting families of polytopes because of their extremal properties.
-One of the main reasons for this is the {Upper Bound Theorem} by McMullen~\cite{McMullen1970}: The number of $i$-dimensional faces of a $d$-polytope $P$ with $n$ vertices is maximal for neighborly polytopes, for all $i$.
+Neighborly polytopes form a very interesting family of polytopes because of their extremal properties.
+In particular, McMullen's {Upper Bound Theorem}~\cite{McMullen1970} states that the number of $i$-dimensional faces of a $d$-polytope $P$ with $n$ vertices is maximal for simplicial neighborly polytopes, for all $i$.
+Any set of $n$ points on the \defn{moment curve} in $\RR^d$, $\{(t,t^2,\dots,t^d):t\in \RR\}$, is the set of vertices of a neighborly polytope.
+Since the combinatorial type of this polytope does not depend on the particular choice of points (see~\cite[Section~4.7]{GruenbaumEtal2003}), we denote it as $\cyc{d}{n}$ {$\cyc{d}{n}$}, the \defn{cyclic polytope} with $n$ vertices in $\RR^d$.

-The convex hull of any $n$ points on the moment curve in $\RR^d$, $\{(t,t^2,\dots,t^d):t\in \RR\}$, determines a neighborly polytope: the cyclic polytope $\cyc{n}{d}$.
-The first non-cyclic neighborly polytope was found by Gr\"unbaum in~\cite{GrunbaumConvexPolytopes}, who proved that for all $k\geq 2$ there are non-cyclic neighborly $(2k)$-polytopes with $2k+4$ vertices.